International Estate Planning

 3. Which assets of a non-US citizen are subject to US transfer taxation?

 Please note that the rules vary between estate and gift tax.
-The US gift tax applies to a non-citizen, non-domiciliary only if the tangible personal property is physically located within the United States.
-For example, real estate and personal property is subject to both gift and estate tax if the property is situated here.
+The US gift tax applies to a non-citizen, non-domiciliary only if the tangible personal property is physically located within the US.
+For example, real estate and personal property are subject to both gift and estate tax if they are located in the US.

-Transfers of intangible, personal property located in the US by a non-domiciliary are exempt from gift taxes, but may be subject to estate taxation.
+Transfers of intangible, personal property located in the US by a non-domiciliary are exempt from gift taxes.
 Intangible personal property includes stock, debt obligations, LLC units and partnership interests.
-Although stock in a US corporation is definitely subject to estate tax, such transfers would not be subject to gift tax.
-Moreover, interests in US or foreign partnerships and LLCs are considered intangible personal property.
-Therefore, partnership and LLC interests are not subject to federal gift tax or, arguably, estate tax.
+For a non-citizen, non-domiciliary, US estate taxes only apply to US situs assets.
+These assets include real and tangible personal property located in the US. and stock of US corporations.
+Although stock in a US corporation is definitely subject to estate tax, transfers of stock in a US corporation would not be subject to gift tax.
+In contrast, partnership and LLC interests are not subject to federal gift tax or estate tax.
 Clearly, the potential use of business entities by a non-citizen, non-domiciliary to avoid transfer tax cannot be ignored.

 4. How do international tax treaties influence a non-US citizen client’s tax status?